Skip to content

 Uncaught Errors

-When you don't catch exceptions in your code, the framework catches them and shows the standard error popup.
-Try:
+When your code doesn't catch exceptions, the framework catches them and displays the standard error popup.
+Try this:

 abap